wp-plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
-= 3.0.8.4 (2015-06-09) =
+= 3.0.8.4 (2015-06-10) =
+* Fix: Lost some settings during igration from old to new options in settings and widgets
 * Add: New global option **Play inline on iOS** added to **Video** tab.
 Disabled by default, provide support for playsinline parameter.
 * Add: Support for (playsinline)[https://developers.google.com/youtube/player_parameters#playsinline] player option in MagnificPopup library to play video on mobile devices in page instead in device player (disabled by default)
 * Cleanup: Removed unused modules from MagnificPopup library
-* Change: Change lightbox classes by prepending `ytc-` in front of all MagnificPopup classes
+* Change: Lightbox classes by prepending `ytc-` in front of all MagnificPopup classes
 * Change: Reduce minimal screen width from 700px to 320px when lightbox will not be used and will open video directly on YouTube website.

 = 3.0.8.3 (2015-06-09) =